 Now let’s talk about the soles.
-I’ve worn these every single day for the past 3 months, walked and traveled with them in all sorts of conditions and for long distances.
+I’ve worn these every single day for the past three months, walked and travelled with them in all sorts of conditions and for long distances.
 They’ve been awesome.
-Because of the air-cushioned AirWair soles, you don’t really feel much of the surfaces you’re walking on than when you wear something that doesn’t have the AirWair soles.
+Because of the air-cushioned AirWair soles, you don’t feel much of the surfaces you’re walking on than when you wear something that doesn’t have the AirWair soles.

-They soften your impact on the ground whether you’re walking on pebbles or hard surfaces.
-They’re also said to be oil and fat-resistant, with good abrasion and slip resistance.
+They soften your impact on the ground, whether you’re walking on pebbles or hard surfaces.
+They’re also oil and fat-resistant, with good abrasion and slip resistance.
 And I feel that.
 I don’t recall ever slipping in these boots, whether on an oily surface, smooth indoor surface, or ice.

 The biggest issue you’ll experience with these boots is from when you first get them.